Tembrel/expressions/README.md

 ## Issues FAQ

+- Why does binding throw `UnreferencedVariableException` when evaluating something like `let a = 3, b = 4 in b`?
+  - Because it seemed more important to prevent what is probably a mistake than support a vacuous interpretation.
+- Why does binding throw `SelfReferenceException` when evaluating something like `let a = b + a in a + 1`?
+The `a` of `b + a` becomes a free variable in the result, so what's the problem?
+  - Because that's pretty confusing.
+Better not to allow it in the first place.
 - Why are there two ways to use trigonometric expressions: `sin(...)` and `trigExpr(...).sin()`?
   - For pedagogical purposes:
     `enum TrigonometricOperator` demonstrates how to add new operators,